PCSX2/pcsx2/pcsx2/Docs/PCSX2_FAQ.md

 ### Question 10: Do PS1 (PSX) games work on PCSX2?

 #### If you want to enjoy your PS1 games without issues:
 No, they will not work without issues.
-Please use a proper PS1 emulator, such as Mednafen.
+Please use a proper PS1 emulator, such as Duckstation or Mednafen.

 #### If you are a tinkerer and like to break things:
 PS1 games may work on PCSX2, but compatibility is very limited.
 Specific settings are often required to get a game to boot, and there are other universal problems including missing/pitch-shifted audio and severe FMV corruption.
 A [forum thread for PS1 compatibility](https://forums.pcsx2.net/Thread-PSX-Mode-Unofficial-Compatibility-List) is tracking some fixes and compatibility reports.